hbz/oerworldmap/public/pages/Imprint.md

 <h2 id="versions">5.
 Versions</h2>

-This is the second version of our Privacy Policy and Terms of service (version 2.0) as of May 2nd 2017.
-The previous version (1.0) can be found [here](https://github.com/hbz/oerworldmap/blob/446369a86a846347bdc1f338b6ed5324027e5c52/public/pages/Imprint.md).
+This is the third version of our Privacy Policy and Terms of service (version 3.0) as of May 2nd 2017.
+The previous versions  can be found [here](https://github.com/hbz/oerworldmap/blob/446369a86a846347bdc1f338b6ed5324027e5c52/public/pages/Imprint.md) (2.0) and [here](https://github.com/hbz/oerworldmap/blob/e14aa22df3ebecd6f659f63e0f5e3e991a3aef8e/public/pages/Imprint.md) (1.0).